Pence meets with Mayo Clinic patients, staff while not wearing face mask

 The Mayo Clinic confirmed Tuesday afternoon in a now-deleted tweet that it had communicated its masking policy to the vice president and his team.

-“Mayo Clinic had informed @VP of the masking policy prior to his arrival today,” read the tweet.
+“Mayo Clinic had informed @VP of the masking policy before his arrival today,” read the tweet.

-The Mayo Clinic did not offer any further details, and its press office did not immediately respond to a request for comment on why Pence was allowed to enter while not wearing a mask.
+The Mayo Clinic did not offer any further details, and its press office did not respond to a request for comment on why Pence was allowed to enter while not wearing a mask and why the tweet was deleted.

-The Centers for Disease Control and Prevention have recommended that health care workers and other medical first responders wear surgical masks or N-95 respirators, while others should wear cloth face coverings “in public settings where other social distancing measures are difficult to maintain” given the risk of asymptomatic spread of the novel coronavirus.
+The CDC has recommended that health-care workers and other medical first responders wear surgical masks or N95 respirators, while others should wear cloth face coverings “in public settings where other social distancing measures are difficult to maintain” given the risk of asymptomatic spread of the novel coronavirus.

 President Trump, however, has chafed at the notion of wearing a mask and declared that he would choose not to — even as he was announcing the new federal mask-wearing guidance earlier this month.